91Âé¶¹ÌìÃÀ

 Showcase Your Groundbreaking Research at 91Âé¶¹ÌìÃÀ Microbe 2026

 Whether you're a student, early-career researcher or seasoned scientist, your research has the potential to change the world.
-By submitting your abstract, you're not just sharing your work—you're joining a global network of microbial science experts eager to provide feedback, engage in discussions and help you take your career to new heights.

 Download your letter of invitation.